Chessboard paradox

 The chessboard paradox or paradox of Loyd and Schlömilch is a falsidical paradox based on an optical illusion.
 A chessboard or a square with a side length of 8 units is cut into four pieces.
 Those four pieces are used to form a rectangle with side lengths of 13 and 5 units.
-Hence the combined area of all four pieces is 64 area units in the square but 65 area units in the rectangle, this seeming contradiction is due an optical illusion as the four pieces don't fit exactly in the rectangle, but leave a small barely visible gap around the rectangle's diagonal.
+Hence the combined area of all four pieces is 64 area units in the square but 65 area units in the rectangle.
+This seeming contradiction is due to an optical illusion, as the four pieces do not fit exactly in the rectangle, but, instead, leave a small barely visible gap around the rectangle's diagonal.
 The paradox is sometimes attributed to the American puzzle inventor Sam Loyd (1841–1911) and the German mathematician Oskar Schlömilch (1832–1901).